munlicode/content-poster/README.md

     ```cmd
     schtasks /query /tn "Content Poster Script" /v /fo list
     ```
     Look at the "Last Run Time" and "Last Result" to diagnose issues.
-If it fails to run, try moving the project to a different directory.

 -----

-## Ensuring Continuous Operation: Keep Awake Guide  कंप्यूटर
+## Ensuring Continuous Operation: Keep Awake Guide

 Scheduled tasks can only run if the computer is **on and awake**.
-If your computer is turned off or in sleep mode, the script will not run.
-To ensure your content is always posted on time, you must configure your power settings to prevent the computer from sleeping automatically.
+To ensure your content is always posted on time, configure your power settings to prevent the computer from sleeping automatically.

 ### Windows